Formatting 2

 Switch Statements

 Switch statements may use braces for blocks.
 Annotate non-trivial fall-through between cases.
 Braces are optional for single-statement loops.
-Empty loop bodies should use either empty braces or continue
+Empty loop bodies should use either empty braces or continue.

-statements can have curly braces or not, depending on your preference.
+case blocks in switch statements can have curly braces or not, depending on your preference.
 If you do include curly braces they should be placed as shown below.

-case (in the case of an enumerated value, the compiler will warn you if any values are not handled).
+If not conditional on an enumerated value, switch statements should always have a default case (in the case of an enumerated value, the compiler will warn you if any values are not handled).
 If the default case should never execute, treat this as an error.
 For example:

 Loops